jrandleman/EScheme/doc/concurrency.md

 EScheme supports parallelism via true Java threads!

-Its core literal data structures are immutable (including lists, in a departure from standard Scheme), however, objects generated from classes can be mutated (meaning one could create mutable lists via the object system!).
+Having immutable core literal data structures (including lists, in a departure from standard Scheme), however, objects generated from classes can be mutated (meaning one could create mutable lists via the object system!).